mc2soft/postgresql_exporter/README.md

 web.telemetry-path      | Path under which to expose metrics. db.names                | Comma-separated list of monitored DB. db.consider-query-slow  | Queries with execution time higher than this value will be considered as slow (in seconds).
 5 seconds by default. db.tables               | Comma-separated list of tables to track.
+Pass `*` to track all tables from DSN database

 ### Data source name